 When users request information from your origin servers, you may want to redirect them for various reasons.
-For example, you may want to redirect them to either a secure or non-secure version of a web page, or to pages that have been moved or updated since the last time they were requested.
+For example, you may want to redirect them to pages that have been moved or updated since the last time they were requested.
 You can send these redirects from the edge rather than having to go to origin by creating a synthetic response with the appropriate redirect status code and then creating a content rule with the proper Location header.